lordfriend/nya-bootstrap-select/docs/src/content/examples/basic-usage.md

 ###Static Options

 Static Options don't change. you need to add `nya-bs-option` class to each of your `<li>` element to make them as options.
-Beside, you also need to use `value` attribute to specify the value of each option.
+Beside, you also need to use `data-value` attribute to specify the value of each option.

 <example>
 <file name="index.html">